IL BALLETTO DI BRONZO

 booklet glued in the laminated gatefold cover, containing lyrics and drawings.
 Two different editions exist of the Polydor label. the first one contains the name of Nora Mazzocchi as composer of both lyrics and music, in the second variation Cristiano Minellono is credited as co-author of the lyrics.
 In both cases the composers' names are not correct, but the group members were not registered with Siae and could not be credited as composers.
 It's likely that the name of Minellono has been added subsequently and that the label carrying his name is a second issue.

-The Polydor special budget series reissue had a single cover and no insert.
+The Polydor Special budget series reissue had a different single cover and no insert.
+The recent BTF reissue faithfully reproduces the original cover and lyric insert.

 The Italian CD reissue of Ys also includes a bonus track from their 1973 single La tua casa comoda.
 A new reissue, sold as part of the Progressive Italia - Gli anni '70 vol.1 box set (Universal 0602527121765 - year 2009) contains the same bonus track and another, the single B-side, Donna Vittoria.